MahaMeher/ToDo_CLI/README.md

 3. Choose recurrence pattern (daily, weekly, custom)
 4. The task will be configured as recurring

-### Setting Reminders
+### Checking Upcoming Tasks
+The application automatically identifies and highlights tasks that are due soon.
+When viewing all tasks, tasks approaching their due date will be marked accordingly.

+### Exiting the Application
 1. Select option "16.
-Set task reminder"
-2. Enter the task ID to update
-3. Enter minutes before due date for reminder
+Exit"
-4. The task reminder will be configured
+2. The application will terminate gracefully
+3. All data will be lost (in-memory storage)

 ## Features